-Scheduled and As Needed Prescription medications are provided at the following approximate times: 9:00 AM and 3:00 PM.
+Scheduled and As Needed Prescription (PRN) medications are provided twice daily at the following approximate times: 9:00 AM and 3:00 PM, depending on staff availability.
 Once medications are verified, the Detention Center medical authority may decide to continue the medication, not continue the medication, substitute another medication, or modify the dose of the medication.

-A courtesy announcement may be made prior to Deputy and nurse arrival; however it is the inmate's responsibility to be up and ready at the door with water, regardless of whether or not the announcement was heard.
+A courtesy announcement may be made prior to deputy and nurse arrival; however it is the inmate's responsibility to be up and ready at the door with water, regardless of whether or not the announcement was heard.
 Failure to be at the door and ready will result in a noncompliance.